 The aims of the project are to:

 - Conduct a threat and status assessment of African wild dogs in Malawi

-- Establish a long term ecological research project to monitor wild dog and carnivore populations
+- Establish a long term ecological research project to assess wild dogs and competing carnivores

 - Minimize human wildife conflict and promote coexistence between carnivores and people in surrounding communities